Part of speech: adjective

 Examples of Redolent in a sentence

-"The small homes are redolent of the initial ones in the city."
+"The small homes are redolent of the original ones in the city."

 "The aromas of spring are redolent with flowers and freshly cut grass."